-“When I’m working with these communities, it’s not the men who come up and tell me that they have an issue with toilets, it’s the women,” Thakar said.
-“But yet when we have to do the hard work of making decisions, we’ve excluded them.
+“When I’m working with communities, it’s not the men who come up and tell me that they have an issue with toilets, it’s the women,” said Kanika Thakar, Advisor, Environment and Green Response, Swedish Red Cross.
+“But yet, when we have to do the hard work of making decisions, we’ve excluded them.
 I’ve realized that I have to be the advocate for those women, that I have to bring what we often call the ‘soft skills’ into the sector.”

 Shohida Tulieva, Senior Project Officer “Basin Management” and Focal Point “Gender and Social Equality”, Helvetas Swiss Intercooperation, discussed her work to support women’s leadership in high-level decision-making in Tajikistan, where she is based.

 As part of a project in Tajikistan, Tulieva conducted a survey to learn why more women are not participating in the decision-making process in water management.

 “We found that the main reasons are culture and mentality – the traditional roles and stereotypes persist,” she said.
 “Women are expected to be housewives and take care of kids and family members.
 The second very important point is about education, because many women do not have an education in the water sector, and they don’t have the confidence or ambition to participate in the decision-making process.”

 2. Mentorship and allyship

 Jennifer Steffens, Director, Strategy & Marketing, Suez Smart & Environmental Solutions, spoke about the importance of mentorship and sponsorship in the water sector.